Left to right: Viola James (McArthur) mother of Jesse, Wesley James, Albert James (uncle to Jesse), Jesse James.

 This old style photograph shows a portrait of a young man.
 Taken by A. H. Slade & Co.
 Collingwood.

-This old style photograph hows a full body portrait of a middle aged women.
+This old style photograph shows a full body portrait of a middle-aged woman.
 It was taken by J. H. Davis, the people's photographer in Collingwood.

 This old style photograph shows the portrait of a young man.
 It was taken by J.A Castor photographer in Collingwood.

 This old style photograph shows a young man leaning against a log (portrait full length).
 Taken by J. A Castor Photography in Collingwood.